Hike at a Glance

 Hike overview

-Near the carpark there are 10 numbered posts marking sites of interest, view info about each on the Friends of Black Hill and Morialta's website.
+For those interested in learning more about the area, 10 numbered posts marking sites of interest can be found near the car park.
+Information about these points can be accessed on the Friends of Black Hill and Morialta website.

 Getting there